pygame-community/pygame-ce/docs/reST/ref/transform.rst

    An optional destination surface can be passed which is faster than creating a new Surface.
-This destination surface must have the scaled dimensions (width * factor, height * factor) and same depth as the source Surface.
+This destination surface must have the scaled dimensions (width * factor, height * factor) and same depth and format as the source Surface.

    .. versionadded:: 2.1.3